wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

 ![GCP bucket data](images/gcp_bucket_data.png)

-Then we use `frequencyHisto()` to convert the data to a Wavefront histogram and to group by `location`, and finally we use `percentile()` to find the 95th percentile of the histogram.
+Then we use `frequencyHisto()` to convert the data to a Wavefront histogram and group by `location`, and finally, we use `percentile()` to find the 95th percentile of the histogram.

 ![frequency histo](images/frequency_histo_p95.png)